HaoranWang11/CS-Senior-DSGN-1/UserManual/User_Docs_Manual.md

 ### How do you handle my data?

-Your data is handled securely through our partnership with GradeScope, ensuring the protection of your account information.
+Your data is handled securely through our backend integration of GradeScope, ensuring the protection of your account information.

 ### Can I delete my account and data?